Wedding Planning 101: How to Work With Vendors + Stay Organized

 It also makes it a lot easier when you know what you want, or at the very least, have a good idea of what you want.
 Pinterest boards for brides may be cliche, but there's a reason why they're so popular: they're easy to use and share.
 I sent the florist a link to my page and she was able to gauge color, type, size, style, everything from the pictures I had pinned.
 It makes their job easier, which makes your life easier.
 And it gives you a reference point in case of any conflict or questions.

-Delegate.
-If your parents are around and interested in helping, use them as barriers and delegates.
+If your parents, siblings or best friends are around and interested in helping, use them as barriers and delegates.
 Put them to work!
 They will love it.
 I made my mom the main point of contact with the wedding planner so she could serve as a buffer: ask me about details that I would care about and make other decisions on her own that we had already discussed.
 When one of my friends went to book a room at the hotel and the block of rooms had filled up, I simply forwarded my friend's email to my dad and asked him to please help get to the bottom of it.
 Done.